You’ve been dreaming of it and now the time is finally here…

 California requires only three officer positions for filing and you can even let one person hold all three positions.

 California also lets management and the shareholders of a company to be private.
 You’re only required to disclose the director and the resident agents.

-Getting down to money, California’s corporate taxes are only 9% and there are additional advantages depending on the type of corporation you form.
+Getting down to money, California’s corporate taxes are only 9% and additional advantages are depending on the type of corporation you form.

 Why Incorporate in Wyoming?

 Wyoming has the benefit of no corporate income taxes as well as no personal income taxes.
-Wyoming is 1 of the only 9 states to have no income tax.
+One of the reasons why it is considered the best state for LLC is that Wyoming is 1 of the only 9 states to have no income tax.

-Wyoming is one of the states that offers the most privacy as you don’t have to disclose any of the individuals involved in the business.
+Wyoming is one of the states that offer the most privacy as you don’t have to disclose any of the individuals involved in the business.
 This also leads to strong asset protection.

 Why Incorporate in Nevada?